swilsonmelo/HerokuTaller2/README.md

 # HerokuTaller2

 This web application allows you to calculate the mean and standard deviation of a set of data that is passed through a web page using Spark.
-The project implements my own implementation of a linked list this implementatios.
+The project implements my own implementation of a linked list.
 This linked list is very similar to a Doubly LinkedList.

 You can see the application working in heroku: https://swilsonsparkweb.herokuapp.com